-The game is divided into a number of levels featuring both destructible landscape elements such as rocks, indestructible sections such as steel plates, and numerous obstacles including chasms, high walls, large drops, pools of water or lava, and several traps.
-Each level also includes one or more entrance points and one or more exits.
-The goal is to guide a certain percentage of the little blue-shirted fellas, from the entrance to the exit by clearing or creating a safe passage through the landscape for the lemmings to use.
-Each lemming will walk in one direction ignoring any other lemming in its way unless assigned a special task (available in the bar at the bottom section of the screen) to help making a path to the desired destination.
-Those tasks mainly involve: Climbing, Blocking, Manufacturing, Punching, Digging, Mining and the most impressive and Blasting etc!
-Those skills are available according to the level design (not all of them always available).
-Note that, the little green-haired fellas will die if they fall from a great height, fall into water or lava or off the map, or get caught in a trap; they also die after being assigned the blasting/bomber skill.
+The game is divided into a number of levels featuring both destructible landscape elements such as rocks and indestructible sections such as steel plates.
+There are also numerous obstacles including gaps, high walls, pools of water or lava spots and several traps.
+Each level includes one or more entrance points and one or more exit points.
+The goal is to guide a certain percentage of the little blue-shirted Lemmings, from the entrance to the exit, by clearing or creating a safe passage through the landscape.
+Each lemming will walk in one direction ignoring any other lemming in its way unless assigned to a special task (available in the bar at the bottom section of the screen) to help making a path to the desired destination.
+Those tasks mainly involve: Climbing, Blocking, Manufacturing, Punching, Digging, Mining and the most impressive: Blasting!
+Those skills are available based on the level design (not all of them are always available).
+Note that, the little green-haired Lemmings will die if they fall from too high, into water or lava, off the map, or get caught in a trap; they also die after being assigned to perform the blasting/bomber skill.

 The control system is great and entrusted to the mouse that proves, as always, perfect for this type of games.
 Just for the record, note that the video game console version supports only the gamepad which makes it frustrating enough but overall, Lemmings is an excellent puzzle game that will keep you interested for many hours!

 The level design on the DOS version is identical to the original (Amiga version but also to the Acorn Archimedes port) and runs in VGA (though it does not have 256 colors on-screen).
 On the sound part there is nothing exceptional but it's nice enough to include the original tunes and sampled sound effects.

 On our video below you may watch 15 different versions of the game.

 DOS EGA version is at 45:56.